Skip to main content

 How Can I Find Out When an Immigrant Visa Number Will Be Available?

-Each approved visa petition is placed in chronological order according to the date the visa petition was filed.
+Each approved visa petition is placed in chronological order by the date it was filed.
 The date the visa petition was filed is known as your priority date.
 The State Department publishes a bulletin that shows the month and year of the visa petitions on which they are working.
 It is broken down by country and preference category (see eligibility information above).

-You can estimate the amount of time it will take to get an immigrant visa number by comparing your priority date with the date listed in the bulletin.
+You can estimate how long it will take to get an immigrant visa number by comparing your priority date with the date listed in the bulletin.
 For instance, suppose you look under your country and preference category.
 When you do so, you see that the U.S. Department of State is working on applications they received in May 2003.
 If your priority date is May 2005, then you may have to wait several more years for a number to become available.

 Was this helpful?